Supported OS distributions for MistikaVR:

 - Graphics card model:

-Recommended Configuration for Mistika VR:
+Recommended hardware configuration for Mistika VR

 - Mistika VR only uses one GPU, the one where it is launched.
 We do not expect extra speed by having two GPUs.

-- RAM: 8GB is the absolute minimum for simple cases (few source cameras and rendering to 4K).
-64 GB is a good reference for most other formats, but it depends on the number of cameras and render resolution.
-128GB RAM can be required for extremely complex cases.
+- Regarding RAM: 8GB is the absolute minimum for simple cases (few source cameras and rendering up to 4K).
+64 GB is a good reference for relatively complex cases, but it mainly depends on:

 - Display resolution: There are no current limitations.
 In 4K and higher resolution displays the GUI elements may appear small initially (depending on the monitor size), but you will find scaling options in the preferences menu.